eyuphan-oguz/eyuphan-oguz/README.md

 # 🚀

 ## 🚀 About Me
-⚡ Hello, I am a 4th year computer engineering student at Bandirma Onyedi Eylul University.
-I am developing myself as a fullstack mobile developer.
+⚡ Hello, I am developing myself as a fullstack mobile developer.
 On this journey, I share the projects I have done to improve myself on my account. ⚡